rojo-rbx/rojo/README.md

 Later this year, Rojo will be able to:

 * Sync rbxmx-format Roblox models bi-directionally between the filesystem and Roblox Studio
-* Create installation scripts for libraries to be used in standalone places
-	* Similar to [rbxpacker](https://github.com/LPGhatguy/rbxpacker), another one of my projects
-* Add strongly-versioned dependencies to your project
+* Package libraries and plugins into `rbxmx` files from the command line

 ## Installation
 Rojo has two components:
-* The command line tool, written in Rust
+* The command line interface (CLI), written in Rust
 * The [Roblox Studio plugin](https://www.roblox.com/library/1211549683/Rojo), written in Lua

 To install the command line tool, there are two options: